godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 .. image:: img/node_search_label.png

-And finally, create the Label!
+Finally, click the "Create" button at the bottom of the Create Node dialog to create our first Label!
 A lot happens when Create is pressed:

 .. image:: img/editor_with_label.png